 Modelling positive attitudes to RSE

-Monitoring progress
+Monitoring progress – through curriculum and assessment folders

 Responding to the needs of individual pupils

+Ensuring that the needs of all pupils are appropriately met, and that all pupils understand the importance of equality and respect.
 Responding appropriately to pupils whose parents wish them to be withdrawn from the [non-statutory/non-science] components of RSE

+Actively challenging everyday sexism, misogyny, homophobia and stereotypes

 Staff do not have the right to opt out of teaching RSE.
 Staff who have concerns about teaching RSE are encouraged to discuss this with the headteacher.